Athens officials decry gang violence after 3-year-old shot to death

 Anyone with more information is asked to contact Athens police at 762-400-7060.
 Tips can also be submitted anonymously to the Crime Stoppers Atlanta tip line at 404-577-TIPS (8477), online at www.StopCrimeAtl.org, or by texting CSA and the tip to CRIMES (274637).
 Tipsters do not have to give their name or any identifying information to be eligible for a reward of up to $2,000 for information leading to the location and arrest of Brown and Echols.

-— Staff reporters David Aaro and Caroline Silva contributed to this article.
+— Staff writers David Aaro and Caroline Silva contributed to this article.

 About the Author